tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 show: bool=True
     Whether the graphs should be displayed

-save: bool=False
+saveGraph: bool
-    Whether the graphs should be saved
+    Whether the plots should be saved to the disk or not

+saveLoction: bool
+    Whether the agent's position should be save to the disk

 dirname: str=None
     The directory in which the graphs will be stored